qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

   #include <qgsapplication.h>

 Since we are combining both class declaration and implementation in a single file the class declaration comes next.
-We start with our doxygen documentation.
+We start with our Doxygen documentation.
 Every test case should be properly documented.
-We use the doxygen ingroup directive so that all the UnitTests appear as a module in the generated Doxygen documentation.
+We use the Doxygen ingroup directive so that all the UnitTests appear as a module in the generated Doxygen documentation.
 After that comes a short description of the unit test and the class must inherit from QObject and include the Q_OBJECT macro.